 But here’s a little recap – leaky gut forms when tight junctions in the gut become compromised or loose, allowing things like toxins, pesticides, and large food particles to pass into the bloodstream where they don’t belong.
 When this happens, the body elicits an attack on these particles.
 When certain foods are seen as a foreign invader, they cause inflammation in the body.
 So that’s exactly why you may see some of the foods you consume on a regular basis show up on a food sensitivity test.
 Your body is simply attacking it because it doesn’t belong in the bloodstream.
 The only thing that belongs in the bloodstream from our food is things like vitamins, minerals, amino acids, and other nutrients.
 The actual protein is a foreign invader to the body.

 While cleaning up inflammatory foods, you may want to work on your gut health.
 Some of my favorite products to do that are collagen protein, immunoglobulins, and the loved Ganoderma Lucidum.
+I often use Turmeric while getting to the source of inflammation in the body.
+You can learn more on the benefits of using Turmeric (or Curcumin) for inflammation in this great article.
 Again, work with your practitioner or doctor before implementing these supplements or others, because you are uniquely created.

 In the event that you are looking for your own health practitioner, I would love to hear more about your unique story and help guide you as you work to resolve those.
 You can access my services here and if you would like to chat after reviewing them, simply fill out the form on my site for a complimentary discovery call to schedule your appointment.
 I’m here to see you succeed in reaching all your health and wellness goals.